I opted to climb Toubkal solo. This is my account of that climb and my advice on how to climb this mountain without a guide.

 Medical and Rescue Services

 Do not rely solely on the information contained on this page.
-This site nor the author can nor will be held responsible in any way for any problems caused by any use of the information.
-Use your own good judgment, remember you are on your own.
+Use your own good judgment, and remember you are on your own.

 © 2014 Kurt Morrison